Capture of Bandon: Uprising

-Fearing a potential outbreak of rebellion in Bandon, the government sent a detachment of the Irish Army under Captain Daniel O'Neill to take the town.
+Fearing a potential outbreak of rebellion in Bandon would occur, the government sent a detachment of the Irish Army under Captain Daniel O'Neill to take the town.
 They reportedly entered on a Sunday morning while the inhabitants were attending church services.
-The following day 24 February, sometimes referred to "Black Monday", the townspeople rose up and attacked the soldiers.
-Various sources say between three or eight of the redcoats were killed and the remainder driven out of the town.
-Using their captured weapons the Protestants then made an effort to prepare Bandon to withstand an assault.
+The following day on the 24th of February, sometimes referred to as "Black Monday", the townspeople rose and attacked the soldiers.
+Various sources say between three and eight of the redcoats were killed and the remainder were driven out of the town.
+Using their captured weapons, the Protestants then made an effort to prepare Bandon to withstand an assault.

-Having received word about the growing rebellion in the county, Tyrconnell in Dublin had already despatched six companies of infantry under Justin McCarthy, an experienced Irish Catholic soldier.
-Instead of immediately assaulting Bandon, McCarthy had first seized nearby Cork, another major centre of Protestants in the south of the country and clamped down on other potential dissidents.
+Having received word about the growing rebellion in the county, Tyrconnell in Dublin had already dispatched six companies of infantry under Justin McCarthy, an experienced Irish Catholic soldier.
+Instead of immediately assaulting Bandon, McCarthy had first seized nearby Cork, another major centre of Protestants in the south of the country, and clamped down on other potential dissidents.
 He then proceeded to Bandon with his troops, plus some cavalry and artillery.
 Although they had previously hung out a banner proclaiming "No Surrender", the defenders negotiated a surrender in exchange for generous conditions.
-Despite the usual punishment for rebellion being death, the town corporation was fined £1,000 and the walls ordered to be demolished.
+Despite the usual punishment for rebellion being death, the town corporation was fined £1,000 and the walls were ordered to be demolished.

-The comparatively light terms imposed on the town were a part of a wider attempt by King James to convince Protestants of his goodwill towards them.
+The comparatively light terms imposed on the town were part of a wider attempt by King James to convince Protestants of his goodwill towards them.
 It angered more hardline Catholics, including McCarthy's nephew Lord Clancarty, who wanted a harsher punishment for the rebels.

 Aftermath

 The fighting at Bandon was part of a succession of defeats of locally raised Protestant troops both across Munster (at Castlemartyr) and Ireland as a whole, with the Ulster-raised Army of the North suffering heavy defeats at the Break of Dromore and the Battle of Cladyford.
-The advance of the mainly Catholic Jacobite Army was halted by the successful Protestant Defence of Enniskillen and of Derry.
+The advance of the mainly Catholic Jacobite Army was halted by the successful Protestant Defence of Enniskillen and Derry.
 The arrival of large-scale reinforcements under Marshal Schomberg and King William reversed the tide, and Dublin was captured following the Battle of the Boyne in 1690.
-The same year Bandon was re-taken by Protestant forces following Marlborough's successful Siege of Cork.
+The same year, Bandon was re-taken by Protestant forces following Marlborough's successful Siege of Cork.
 The walls were not rebuilt, as they were becoming increasingly militarily obsolete.